EcoKnowGames/creator/README.md

 EcoKnow is a Unity-based, turn‑based ecosystem sandbox/puzzle.
 You load or author a scenario (species, interaction matrix, map) and play on a grid where species populations change each round based on growth rates, a Lotka‑Volterra‑style interaction matrix, and probabilistic movement between neighboring cells.
 You spend limited actions to harvest or introduce species (using an inventory/currency), aiming to keep populations within target ranges for consecutive rounds to satisfy win conditions.
 Gameplay and state can be exported to JSON for analysis.

 ### Core concepts
-- **Grid ecosystem**: Cells display species tokens with state rings (extinct, vulnerable, stable, abundant) and per‑cell population indicators.
+- **Grid ecosystem**: Species tokens in each cell with state rings (extinct, vulnerable, stable, abundant) and population indicators.
-- **Population dynamics**: Per‑species intrinsic growth, inter‑species interaction matrix, and movement to neighboring cells each round.
+- **Population dynamics**: Intrinsic growth, inter‑species interaction matrix, and per‑round movement to neighboring cells.
-- **Action economy**: Each round grants a limited number of actions to harvest or introduce species, consuming/earning resources.
+- **Action economy**: Limited actions per round to harvest/introduce species, consuming/earning resources.
 - **Win conditions**: Keep target species totals within thresholds for required consecutive rounds (with a grace allowance).
-- **Scenario authoring**: Create scenarios in a node‑based editor and export to JSON; or load JSON at runtime.

 ### Project layout (key paths)
 - **Scene**: `Assets/Scenes/scene_Sandbox.unity`